 Combining the Fashion of the 80s with the Functionality of Today.

-To put it lightly, I am infatuated with these sunglasses.
-I put these shades through the wringer on an 8-day cycling trip in Colombia, and they withstood everything from extreme humidity to varying light conditions while zipping down technical gravel roads.
+To put it lightly, I am infatuated with these Bolle Chronoshield sunglasses.
+I put these shades through the wringer on an 8-day cycling trip in Colombia.
+They withstood everything from extreme humidity to varying light conditions while zipping down technical gravel roads.

 First, the lenses: wow.
-While most days in Colombia were sunny and bright, my longest day on the bike was over 12 hours in variable conditions – there was sun, there were clouds, there was rain, and then there was more sun.
-While Bollé’s website describes the lenses that come with the matte pink version as “ideal for sunny conditions”, I wore the Chronoshields all day and never felt the lenses compromised my vision, even during heavy cloud coverage.
+While most days in Colombia were sunny, my longest day on the bike was over 12 hours in variable conditions.
+There was sun, there was clouds, there was rain, and then there was more sun.
+Bolle’s website describes the lenses that come with the matte pink version as “ideal for sunny conditions”.
+I wore the Chronoshields all day and never felt the lenses compromised my vision, even during heavy cloud coverage.
 The contrast the lenses offer is nearly impeccable.
-Furthermore, I had zero issues with fogging, despite the intense humidity that day or the immense amount of sweating I did every day of the trip.
+Furthermore, I had zero issues with fogging.
+Despite the intense humidity that day or the immense amount of sweating I did every day of the trip.

-The large frame provided exceptional coverage, including peripheral protection, and the adjustable temples and nosepiece made for a mostly snug fit – I did experience some slippage a handful of times, but it was minimal, given the amount of sunscreen and sweat involved.
-Those adjustable temples and nosepiece are made of a soft, pliable material, allowing the sunglasses to effortlessly fit different shapes and sizes.
-Compared to other shades I’ve owned, the Chronoshields held up better than most in the slippage category.
-They also feature a removable brow bar, which successfully absorbed much of that sweat I keep talking about (I promise this is the last time I’ll bring it up).
-In addition, I felt this feature also made the fit more secure, so I kept it in place the entire time, despite how easy it is to remove it.
+The large frame provided exceptional coverage, including peripheral protection, and the adjustable temples and nosepiece made for a mostly snug fit.
+I did experience some slippage a handful of times, but it was minimal, given the amount of sunscreen and sweat involved.
+Those adjustable temples and nosepiece are made of a soft, pliable material.
+It allowed the sunglasses to effortlessly fit different shapes and sizes.
+Compared to other shades I’ve owned, the Bolle Chronoshield Sunglasses held up better than most in the slippage category.
+They also feature a removable brow bar, which successfully absorbed much of that sweat I keep talking about.
+I promise this is the last time I’ll bring it up.
+In addition, I felt this feature also made the fit more secure.
+So I kept it in place the entire time, despite how easy it is to remove it.

 The cherry on top is how comfortable the Chronoshields are.
-Even after 12 hours of sporting them on the longest ride in Colombia (ok, it was more like 10 hours – the last 2 hours of the ride were unexpectedly in the dark, so I reluctantly took them off), I felt no pain points, and I was impressed.
+After 12 hours of sporting them on the longest ride in Colombia I felt no pain points.
+Ok, it was more like 10 hours – the last 2 hours of the ride were unexpectedly in the dark, so I reluctantly took them off.
 Not to mention, they’re super lightweight.

 Alright, I’m going to stop fangirling now, but one last thing before I do – go buy these shades.
 If I can rock them, you can rock them.
 Hats off to Bollé for a job well done.